joellegross/exit-poll-analysis/README.md

-#  Exit Poll Analysis with Multilevel Regression \& Postratification
+#  Exit Poll Analysis \n with Multilevel Regression \& Postratification
 **Joelle Gross | Summer 2025 Master's Practicum**

 This project compiles, visualizes, and models U.S. presidential election exit poll data to provide state-level estimates of vote share, in states with and without exit polls.
 It includes: